patrickrooneyphd/CEOPolitics/README.md

 ### Replication

-Anyone can replicate this project using a new participant sample by cloning the repository, installing the requirements in requirements, and deploying the project to Heroku.
+Anyone can replicate this project using a new participant sample by cloning the repository, installing the requirements.txt, and deploying the project to Heroku.

 [(back to top)](#political-stance-tweets-project)